22taran/startup_tycoon/STUDENT_ONBOARDING_GUIDE.md

 ### CSV Report
 The bulk script generates a detailed CSV report with:
-- Student names and emails
+- Student names (firstname + lastname)
+- Email addresses
 - Login credentials
+- Student IDs and usernames
 - Creation status
 - Error messages (if any)